Halfway Home on Metro North

 Texture Option 1: 2 dc cable: *sk next st, dc, dc in skipped stitch.
 Repeat from *

 These pattern stitches are worked over an even number of stitches, but I don’t check first to see if the row I want to add texture to is an even number or not.
-I just add the rows when I want to and I fill in any extra stitches with regular dc before or after the increase or before the increases at the end of the row.
+I just add the rows when I want to and I fill in any extra stitches with regular dc.

 Experiment with other texture stitches if you like, such as working in front, back, or third loop, or post stitches.
-You can add textured rows in a planned sequence, or throw them in when you feel like it like I do.
+You can add textured rows in a planned sequence as shown in the photos, or throw them in when you feel like it like I do.
 This pattern was made to be adaptable.

 Turn